scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `TrafficClass`: The 8-bit long identifier of the packet's class or priority.
 The value of the traffic class bits in a received packet might differ from the value sent by the packet's source.
 The current use of the `TrafficClass` field for Differentiated Services and Explicit Congestion Notification is specified in {{RFC2474}} and {{RFC3168}}.
 - `Flow Label`: This 20-bit field labels sequences of packets to be treated in the network as a single flow.
 Sources MUST set this field which serves the same purpose as what {{RFC6437}} describes for IPv6 and is used in the same manner.
 Note that a Flow Label of zero does not imply that packet reordering is acceptable.
 - `NextHdr`: Encodes the type of the first header after the SCION header, which can be either a SCION extension or a Layer 4 protocol such as TCP or UDP.
 Values of this field respect the Assigned SCION Protocol Numbers (see [](#protnum)).
-- `HdrLen`: Specifies the entire length of the SCION header in bytes - i.e. the sum of the lengths of the common header, the address header, and the path header.
+- `HdrLen`: Specifies the entire length of the SCION header in bytes - i.e., the sum of the lengths of the common header, the address header, and the path header.
 The SCION header is aligned to a multiple of 4 bytes.
 The SCION header length is computed as `HdrLen` * 4 bytes.
 The 8 bits of the `HdrLen` field limit the SCION header to a maximum of 255 * 4 = 1020 bytes.
 - `PayloadLen`: Specifies the length of the payload in bytes.
 The payload includes (SCION) extension headers and the L4 payload.
 This field is 16 bits long, supporting a maximum payload size of 65'535 bytes.
 - `PathType`: Specifies the type of the SCION path.
 It is described in [](#path-type-field).
 - `DT/DL/ST/SL` (Address Type And Length): Define the endpoint address type and length.
 They are described in [](#addr-type-length-field).